-(Why make noise on RON95 when it is still cheaper for you to buy RON97?
-Image source: http://rmreview.com.my)
+(It is a mystery when Singaporeans make noise on the price of RON95 fuel when it is still cheaper for them to buy the more expensive RON97 fuel.
+Image source: SVmongk, CC BY-SA 3.0, via Wikimedia Commons)

-Just read some of the unbelievable, kiasu loaded statements from the Singaporeans on the recent decision to ban “subsidised with MALAYSIAN tax-payers’ money” RON 95 petrol:-
+Just read some of the unbelievable, kiasu loaded statements from our neighbours down south on the recent decision to ban “the heavily subsidised with MALAYSIAN tax-payers money” RON 95 petrol:-

 Singaporean civil servant Tok Eng Seng, 38, said the frequent changes in the petrol ruling were confusing.

 “We spend a lot of money here and we should be allowed to fill up with whichever type of petrol we want,” he added.

 Ya, you may be spending a lot of money in Johor Bahru but you still win by getting a lot of things cheaper namely foodstuff and sundry items than buy the same items in Singapore.
 That does not mean we need to give you our hard-earned money too.
 In other words, just because there is a chance, you want a free screw too?

 Another Singaporean, property agent Eric Tan, 43, said the lower price of fuel was the only attraction that led to many Singaporeans coming to the state.

 “I believe sales of products in Johor Baru will go down once the ruling is enforced,” he said, adding that the move was bad for Malaysia’s tourism.

 The sale of products and other groceries may go down if these kiasu morons decided to boycott the shops in Johor.
 It is their loss, not the businesses as they still have a large number of Malaysians for customers.
 But then, consumers will feel the pain whenever prices of goods and services go up but once everyone is used to the new price scale, sales should pick again.